retyui/react-native-confirmation-code-field/README.md

 ## How it work

-I use an invisible `<TextInput/>` component that absolutely stretched over `<Cell/>` components to have ability paste code normally on iOS [issue#25](https://github.com/retyui/react-native-confirmation-code-field/issues/25#issuecomment-446497934)
+I use an invisible `<TextInput/>` component that will be stretched over `<Cell/>` components to have ability paste code normally on iOS [issue#25](https://github.com/retyui/react-native-confirmation-code-field/issues/25#issuecomment-446497934)

 ```js
 import React, {useState} from 'react';